HVAC Load Calculator CSA F280 app icon

 • Honest scope: results are planning estimates.
 Final sizing should be verified by a licensed HVAC professional, and the app says so on every report.

-Get it
+Get it offline

 Winnipeg in January is not a rule-of-thumb town.